CMTegner/hbrf/README.md

 # hbrf

-An application skeleton using Harmony, Browserify, React, and Flux
+An application skeleton using Harmony, Browserify, React, and Redux

 # Install